 2020 LHMP Update

-Amador County is kicking off their LHMP Update process with meetings in September 2019.
+Amador County is kicked off their LHMP Update process in September 2019.
 The plan will address an updated list of hazards, will assess the likely impacts of these hazards to the people and assets of the Amador County planning area, and will also establish updated goals and prioritize projects to reduce the impacts of future disasters on people and property as well as to critical facilities and infrastructure.

 Opportunities for Input